Egggggg/lOSAngeles/journal.md

 ## Day 2

-Kernel now requests a framebuffer from
+Kernel now requests a framebuffer from Limine, and can draw to it

+Interrupts enabled and very minimal double fault handler added

+PIC configured, leaving only the timer interrupt unmasked for now

+Jedd is born

+## Day 3

+Added a function to get memory map from Limine and another to access page tables

+Unmasked the keyboard interrupt and started writing a handler for it

+Jedd grows